jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 The contrast between positive and negative is referred to as polarity.

+# Non-spatial setting of clauses

+See BLT 3.15

+In this section we discuss features that may appear in the TP layer, also called **TAME categories** (tense, aspect, modality, evidentiality).

 # General structure of noun phrases

 A noun phrase can be made up by